 - Your child has been accident free for at least 7 days but is not having a daily SP.
-That's a red flag the child may be prone to a recurrence. - Your child needed several months of daily enemas to overcome enuresis. - Your child has experienced a recurrence on the standard M.O.P. taper.
+That's a red flag the child may be prone to a recurrence. - Your child needed several months of daily enemas to overcome enuresis and/ or encopresis.. - Your child has experienced a recurrence on the STANDARD M.O.P. taper.